Henry J. Mansell: Bishop of Buffalo

-John Paul II appointed Mansell as the twelfth bishop of the Diocese of Buffalo on April 18, 1995.
-Succeeding the retiring Bishop Edward D. Head, Mansell was installed on June 12, 1995, at St. Joseph's Cathedral in Buffalo.
+John Paul II appointed Mansell as the twelfth bishop of Buffalo on April 18, 1995.
+He was installed on June 12, 1995, at St. Joseph's Cathedral in Buffalo.

 During his tenure, Mansell visited every parish in the diocese, most of them multiple times.
 He also promoted Catholic education, and health care and social service institutes within the diocese.
-Mansell established the Catholic Health Care System of Western New York, uniting the resources of local Catholic hospitals, nursing homes, and other health care facilities.
+Mansell established the Catholic Health, combining the Catholic hospitals, nursing homes, and other health care facilities in the diocese under one administration.
 In 1996, Mansell instituted the diocese's vicariate structure, and in 1997 he led the diocese in celebrating its 150th anniversary.
-He instituted a televised "Daily Mass" celebrated from a chapel at St. Joseph Cathedral for the homebound.
+He instituted a televised "Daily Mass" celebrated from a chapel at St. Joseph Cathedral.

-Mansell received honorary doctorates from Niagara University in Lewiston, New York in May 1996, from St. Bonaventure University in Saint Bonaventure, New York in August 1996, and from Canisius College in Buffalo in May 1997.
+Mansell received honorary doctorates from Niagara University in Lewiston, New York, in May 1996, from St. Bonaventure University in Saint Bonaventure, New York, in August 1996, and from Canisius College in Buffalo in May 1997.
 In September 2003, New York Governor George Pataki named Mansell to the State Commission on Education Reform.

-In Mansell's farewell letter to parishioners of the dioceses in 2003, he said that, "Buffalo is a very strong diocese," and that its parishes, schools, and social service agencies "guarantee strength...for years to come."
-In 2006, Buffalo Business First reported that Mansell's successor, Bishop Edward Kmiec said that some statistics were too optimistic, and that church and parochial school closures would be necessary to address declining attendance and enrollment, as well as $3 million in debt.
+In Mansell's farewell letter to the diocese in 2003, he said that, "Buffalo is a very strong diocese," and that its parishes, schools, and social service agencies "guarantee strength...for years to come."
+In 2006, Buffalo Business First reported that Mansell's successor, Bishop Edward Kmiec, said that some statistics were too optimistic, and that the diocese would have to close some parishes and schools to address declining attendance and enrollment, as well as a $3 million diocesan debt.

 Archbishop of Hartford

-Pope John Paul II appointed Mansell as the fourth archbishop of the Archdiocese of Hartford on October 20, 2003.
-He was installed on December 18, 2004.
-On June 29, 2004, Mansell received the pallium from Pope John Paul II in Rome.
+John Paul II appointed Mansell as the fourth archbishop of Hartford on October 20, 2003.
+He was installed on December 18, 2003.
+On June 29, 2004, Mansell received the pallium from John Paul II in Rome.

 In 2005, the archdiocese paid $22 million to settle sexual abuse claims brought by 43 people against 14 priests, the majority of cases occurring in the 1960s and 1970s.
-Mansell made a statement regarding the settlement.
-Of the settlement of the sexual abuse case regarding the 14 priests in the Archdiocese, Mansell was quoted in a New York Times article by William Yardley, stating: "[It is] part of a healing process for the persons whose lives have been severely harmed by the evil of sexual abuse and for the Church itself."

-Mansell is a proponent of the Traditional Latin Mass.
+Mansell was quoted in a New York Times article stating: "[It is] part of a healing process for the persons whose lives have been severely harmed by the evil of sexual abuse and for the Church itself."Mansell is a proponent of the Traditional Latin Mass.

 Retirement

-Having reached the mandatory retirement age, Mansell submitted his letter of resignation as Archbishop of the Archdiocese of Hartford to Pope Francis.
+Having reached the mandatory retirement age of 75, Mansell submitted his letter of resignation as archbishop of Hartford to Pope Francis.
 Mansell was succeeded by Bishop Leonard P. Blair in December 2013.